 ### AI Governance

-As employees adopt AI coding assistants like Claude Code, Cursor, and GitHub Copilot, those assistants increasingly reach beyond the editor - connecting to external tools and data sources through the **Model Context Protocol (MCP)**, running shell commands, and reading from your codebase and filesystem.
+As employees adopt AI coding assistants like Claude Code, Cursor, and GitHub Copilot, those assistants increasingly reach beyond the editor, connecting to external tools and data sources through the **Model Context Protocol (MCP)**, running shell commands, and reading from your codebase and filesystem.
 Each of these actions is a potential path for sensitive data to leave your environment, often invisibly to traditional DLP.
 Nightfall's AI Agent Governance gives security teams **visibility into what AI agents are doing** and the ability to **apply data protection policies to that activity in real time**.
-This article covers how Nightfall surfaces MCP server activity and the deeper monitoring and enforcement made possible through Hooks and OpenTelemetry.

 #### MCP Server Visibility